 Women have much at stake as the nation debates the future of coverage in the United States.
-Because the ACA made fundamental changes to women's health coverage and benefits, changes to the law and the regulations that stem from it would have a direct impact on millions of women with private insurance and Medicaid.
-President Trump and the Republican leadership in Congress have forwarded numerous proposals to repeal and replace significant portions of the Affordable Care Act (ACA).
-The American Health Care Act (AHCA) is the first formal legislation introduced in the 115th Congress to repeal and replace elements of the ACA.
-It would eliminate individual and employer insurance mandates, effectively end the ACA Medicaid expansion, cap the Medicaid program, and make major changes to the methodology used to determine the federal tax subsidies available to assist individuals who purchase private insurance.
+Because the Affordable Care Act (ACA) made fundamental changes to women's health coverage and benefits, changes to the law and the regulations that stem from it would have a direct impact on millions of women with private insurance and Medicaid.
+On May 4, 2017, the House of Representatives passed the American Health Care Act (AHCA), to repeal and replace elements of the ACA (Appendix Table 1).
+It would eliminate individual and employer insurance mandates, effectively end the ACA Medicaid expansion, cap federal funds for the Medicaid program, make major changes to the federal tax subsidies available to assist individuals who purchase private insurance, and ban federal Medicaid funds from going to Planned Parenthood.
+It would also allow states to waive the ACA's Essential Health Benefits requirements and permit health status as a factor in insurance rating for individuals who do not maintain continuous coverage with the goal of reducing insurance costs.
+The Senate will now take up legislation to repeal and replace the ACA and may consider several elements that the House has approved in the AHCA.
+This brief reviews the implications of the AHCA for women's access to care and coverage.